 View the Preservancy’s publication Architectural & Historical Resources of Riverdale, 1998 for descriptions of buildings in Riverdale that are listed in the National Register of Historic Places, landmarked by the NYC Landmarks Preservation Commission, or suggested for further study of historic significance.

-The Commission’s Rules define procedures for applications, public hearings, enforcement, permit renewal, and other aspects of working with the Commission, as well as detailed requirements for some types of work such as installation of air conditioners, awnings, windows, and other items.
+The Commission’s Rules define procedures for applications, public hearings, enforcement, permit renewal, and other aspects of working with the Commission.
+Additionally the rules describe requirements for work such as installation of air conditioners, awnings, windows, and other items.
 These rules apply to all landmarked buildings in the City of New York, including those in all historic districts.
 Answers to frequently asked questions are available here.
 For additional guidance, contact the Public Information Officer at the Landmarks Preservation Commission at 212-669-7817.